The rail network in Switzerland

 Smaller stations only have one or two platforms.
 Signs indicate which platform your train will depart from.

 In some cases you need to pay a little more attention.
-There are a few trains that split during their journey: they stop at a station along the way and split in two sections: one section continues to one town, the other to another town.
+There are a few trains that split during their journey.
+They stop at a station along the way and split in two sections: one section continues to one town, the other to another town.
 So you should be seated in the section bound for your destination.
-If a train has multiple destinations, you will see so at the platform display and in and on the train itself.
+If a train has multiple destinations, you will see so at the platform display and in/on the train itself.

 Getting on the train

 As explained before, seat reservations are very exceptional in Switzerland.
 You can sit wherever you like, unless the seat is reserved.
 That's indicated by a small display above the seat, or a sign on the seat itself.

 If you have a 2nd class ticket or rail pass, then sit in the 2nd class coach as indicated inside the train and on the outside too.
 You can sit anywhere if you have a 1st class ticket or pass.

 Show your ticket or pass to the train personnel when asked.
 Be sure to have a valid ticket or pass when boarding the train.
 You're risking a fine if traveling without it.
 Some trains don't have personnel on board, but there are mobile teams that board such trains randomly.

 Note that some trains have quiet zones (where you're not supposed to talk or call), family zones and business zones.
 Be sure to sit elsewhere if that does not fit your travel needs.